TapzCrew/xmake-project-manager/README.md

 - Basic build integration (XMake default backend only)
 - Extract C++ code complemtion information from build directory
 - Group files by target
+- Support of build modes (debug, etc... ; build modes need to be enabled in your xmake.lua)

 Not yet implemented:
-- Support of build modes (debug, etc...)
 - xmake.lua code completion
 - Non-source file listing